 Eating well is really quite simple

-If you can only afford a few organic foods, you can refer to the Environmental Working Group’s ‘Dirty Dozen’ list to prioritize: Organic foods are pricier, but this is an investment in your health, and in the health of our agricultural practices for future generations.
-Cooking more often at home, buying grains, lentils and spices in bulk, and saying ‘no’ to the muffin at the coffee shop, will help keep your food budget reasonable.
+If you can afford just a few organic foods, you can refer to the Environmental Working Group’s ‘Dirty Dozen’ list to prioritize: Organic foods are pricier, but this is an investment in your health, and in the health of our agricultural practices for future generations.
+Cooking more often at home, buying grains, lentils and spices in bulk, planning meals so you buy only what you need, and saying ‘no’ to the muffin at the coffee shop, will all help to keep costs down.

 If you are concerned about genetically modified foods, purchase only organically grown corn, soy and potatoes and products made from these foods.
 If the ethical treatment of farm animals is a priority for you and your family, talk to the meat purchaser at your local health food store, research the farms and ranches they contract with, and definitely purchase eggs from small, local farmers.